-During this challenging time, ask yourself of the big picture you are aiming for.
+During this challenging time, consider the big picture you’re aiming for.

 This business is your dream.

-See this, 5 years from now, see that you’ve overcome the challenges and pulled it through.
+See yourself, 5 years from now.
+See that you’ve overcome the challenges and pulled it through.

 Like this blog?

-There are so much more I can do to help you grow your business in the Sourcing Warrior Mastermind©.
+There is so much more I can do to help you grow your business in the Sourcing Warrior Mastermind©.

 You get a sourcing system that has been tested by so many students and you get my personal support.

 Click below to see the difference I can make to your business.